Lost Money in Cronos Group, Inc.?

-Shares of Cronos Group Inc. dropped 15% on November 9, 2021, after the company announced in an SEC filing that it would be required to restate its financial statements for the three and six months ended June 30, 2021, and that it should have taken an impairment charge of at least $220 million for that same period.
-Cronos’ price dropped another 5% on November 19, 2021 after announcing it had received a non-compliance delinquency letter from Nasdaq due to its ill-timed Form 10-Q filing.
-As of February 14, 2022, Cronos has still not filed their restatement.
+Shares of Cronos Group Inc. dropped as much as 8% in intraday trading on February 18, 2022 after the company finally issued restatements for the second quarter of 2021, as well as issuing its third quarter results.
+In its restatement, Cronos Group said it was taking an impairment charge of $236.1 million.
+Previously, when Cronos Group first announced in an SEC filing that it would be required to restate its financial statements for the three and six months ended June 30, 2021, the company estimated it should have taken an impairment charge of at least $220 million for that same period.
 Gibbs Law Group is looking into a potential Cronos+Securities+Class+Action+Lawsuit on behalf of shareholders who lost money in Cronos Group Inc. (NASDAQ: CRON).

 To speak with an attorney regarding this class action lawsuit investigation, click+here or call (888) 410-2925.

-In the 8-K filing, Cronos further admitted that it “should have recorded an impairment charge of not less than $220 million on goodwill and indefinite-lived intangible assets in its U.S. reporting unit” for the three and six months ended June 30, 2021.
-According to the filing, Cronos concluded that the financial statements for this period “should no longer be relied on.”

-Following this news, Cronos’ stock price steeply dropped more than 15% in intraday trading on November 9, 2021, causing significant harm to investors.
+Following news of its restatement, Cronos’ stock price dropped as much as 8% in intraday trading on February 18, 2022, causing harm to investors.

 What Should Cronos Investors Do?